sasstools/sass-lint/docs/rules/mixin-name-format.md

 # Mixin Name Format

-Rule `mixin-name-format` will enforce the use of hexadecimal color values rather than literals.
+Rule `mixin-name-format` will enforce a convention for mixin names.

 ## Options